Deshraj4884/Customer_Management_System-/README.md

 # Customer_Management_System-
-Costumer Management system What 1.
-This is a Data management Application which can manage the all related data of customer such as.
-Customer information like Name, Age ,Gender, Address etc. 2.
-Record the Customer Activities and that details.
+1. This is a Data management Application which can manage the all related data of customer such as.
+Customer information like Name, Age ,Gender, Address etc.
+<br>2.
+2. Record the Customer Activities and that details.
+<br>3.
 3. This Application use MySQL as a DBMS.
-4. This application is a web application
+<br>4.
+This application is a web application